Everybody Loves Raymond season 6

 This is a list of episodes for the sixth season of Everybody Loves Raymond.
+The season consisted of 24 episodes and aired on CBS from September 24, 2001, to May 20, 2002.

 Production

-On January 22, 2001, it was revealed CBS was about to sign with HBO and Worldwide Pants to renew Everybody Loves Raymond for two more seasons; creator Philip Rosenthal explained that he and star Ray Romano also planned for the seventh season to be the show's last, as "I never saw a show get better after seven years."
+On January 22, 2001, it was revealed CBS was about to sign with HBO Independent Productions and Worldwide Pants to renew Everybody Loves Raymond for two more seasons; creator Philip Rosenthal explained that he and star Ray Romano also planned for the seventh season to be the show's last, as "I never saw a show get better after seven years."
 Starting the sixth season, Heaton was paid $250,000 per episode.
+During the promotion for Season 6 Premier the cast were scheduled to appear on CBS' The Early Show and The Rosie O'Donnell Show on September 11, 2001; due to the terrorist attacks, the latter was cancelled, and the cast remained at their hotel in New York.
+Romano later stated that in the afternoon the cast went for a walk in Central Park and met someone who had been at the World Trade Center and was unable to get home so they decided to take them back to the hotel gave them a room and invited them to dine with them that evening.